-Application : Applied Explanation on : application of the practice The Company has a Whistleblowing Policy ("WP") set in place to facilitate the reporting of untoward or improper conduct which provides protection to individuals who have allegations to bring forward.
-In recognising that a proper channel should be established, the Board has adopted the WP on 10 June 2019 to safeguard all employees and other stakeholders of the Group, including any outside agencies or parties who have a business relationship with the Group.
+Amuliantian - 1 Applied Application : Applied Explanation on application of the practice The Company has a Whistleblowing Policy ("WP") set in place to facilitate the reporting of untoward or improper conduct which provides protection to individuals who have allegations to bring forward.
+The Board believes that having a sound WP in place strengthens, supports good management and at the same time demonstrates accountability, integrity, good risk management and sound corporate governance practice.
+In recognising that a proper channel should be established, the Board has adopted the WP in financial year ended 31 December 2019 ("FY2019") and further enhanced in FY2020 to safeguard all employees and other stakeholders of the Group, including any outside agencies or parties who have a business relationship with the Group.
 Avenues to raise genuine concerns are delineated in the policy such as through contacting immediate superiors or lodging reports to independent channels for more severe cases.
 Confidentiality of the whistle-blower and the alleged wrongdoer shall be upheld to ensure that both parties are fairly treated and to prevent the Group from potential civil liability.
-The CEO/Chief Operating Officer ("COO")/Chairman/Chairman of ARMC has the authority to appoint an Investigating Officer to carry out an investigation on reports of improper conduct. investigation on reports of improper conduct.
-Explanation for : departure Large companies are re encouraged to complete quired to complete the columns below.
+The CEO/Chief Operating Officer ("COO")/Chairman/Chairman of ARMC has the authority to appoint an Investigating Officer to carry out an investigation on reports of improper conduct.
+Explanation for departure : Large companies are encouraged to comple quired to complete the columns below.
 Non-large companies are the columns below.
-Measure : Timeframe :
+Measure :